I’m currently looking for a full time personal assistant job.

 Be prepared to share your personal information

-I went to an agency recently where I had to fill in a four page document with my complete medical history before they would even consider putting me on their books.
+I went to an agency recently where I had to fill in a four-page document with my complete medical history before they would even consider putting me on their books.

 Where most agencies I have dealt with have a simple check box somewhere on their paperwork asking if you are fit to work, the information this particular agency was asking for felt quite intrusive.
-I had to disclose that I’d had an operation 3 years ago, despite the fact that it bears no relevance on my ability to work.
+I had to disclose that I’d had an operation 3 years ago, despite the fact that it bears no relevance to my ability to work.

 Most likely if you are going through agencies, you will be required to sign a privacy agreement.
 Make sure you look over this document and are comfortable signing it.

-Fine tune your resume
+Fine-tune your resume

-This falls more into the how to get a job category but you will need to fine tune your resume.
+This falls more into the how to get a job category but you will need to fine-tune your resume.

 Heads up you may need to do this more than once.
 Don’t view your resume as a non-changing document.

-From what I have discovered searching online, different countries have different accepted standards for the length of a resume, so do your research and work with what your country prefers.
+From what I have discovered by searching online, different countries have different accepted standards for the length of a resume, so do your research and work with what your country prefers.

-If a company asks for a two page resume, don’t send them a six page one.
+If a company asks for a two-page resume, don’t send them a six-page one.
 Send them what they ask for.